openrelayxyz/ethercattle-deployment/docs/source/topics/design/goals.rst

 peers could provide incorrect information, so it is necessary to validate all of the information received from untrusted peers.
-But given several nodes managed by the same operator, it is generally safe for those nodes to trust eachother, allowing individual nodes to avoid some of the computationally intensive and disk intensive steps that make the initialization process time consuming.
+But given several nodes managed by the same operator, it is generally safe for those nodes to trust each other, allowing individual nodes to avoid some of the computationally intensive and disk intensive steps that make the initialization process time consuming.